strashilka2006/pharmacy-ai-assistant/README.en.md

 The catalog endpoint returns everything at once, with no pagination — a growing product count will need `LIMIT` and paged output.

 Product categories exist in the database but aren't used in the UI: filtering works by brand and price.

-Images are stored in two directories (`uploads/` at the root and `public/uploads/`) — a historical accident.
-Worth consolidating into one and moving the document root to `public/`.

 ## Notes for anyone deploying this